 New Trout Regulations Take Effect in March

-The Florida FWC announced new slot limits for spotted seatrout starting March 1.
-Here’s what recreational anglers need to know.
+As someone who tracks regulation changes obsessively, I wanted to pass this along: the Florida FWC announced new slot limits for spotted seatrout starting March 1.
+Here’s what recreational anglers need to know before heading out.

 Fresh catch in net